ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 Another option is the usage of a generic function for collection-specific deletion handling.

-To define deletion handling when the source collection may be different from the destination collection , use the following sample where:
+To define deletion handling when the source collection may be different from the destination collection , use the following sample:

 {CODE-BLOCK:javascript}
 function deleteDocumentsBehavior(docId, collection, deleted) {
-    // If the destination collection is different than the source and
-    // if any document in the specified source collection is modified but is not deleted,
+    // If any document in the specified source collection is modified but is not deleted,
-    // then the ETL will not send a delete command to the destination (the old document versions will remain) if (deleted == false)
+    // then the ETL will not send a delete command to the destination collection "Users"
-    return false;
+    // (the old document versions will remain and a new version will be stored with an incremented ID) if (collection == "Users" && deleted == false) return false;
-    // If the source document was deleted, the destination will also be deleted and there will be no replacement. else return true;
+    // If the source document was deleted, delete the entire set of versions from the destination. else return true;
 }
 {CODE-BLOCK/}